bellagracefinck/imdb_network/README.md

 close collaborations to understand the network underpinning film production.

-Please navigate to the following PDF to read our full analysis.
+Please navigate to the Final Report PDF to read our full analysis.